spencerhcheng/holberton-system_engineering-devops/w1/d4/lecture_notes.md

 * Order is not guaranteed.
 When you iterate through the elements in an object, they may not be in the same order they were entered in.
-Like arrays, the only way to access the value in an object is through
+Like arrays, the only way to access the value in an object is through indexing.

 Objets are defined by curly brackets `{}`.
 Open up the console and let's make some objects.